 Here are some questions you can expect to see on secondary applications:

 Why do you want to attend this school?

 When answering this question, show that you have researched the school and its programs.
 Discuss the program's distinctive attraction for you.
 If you are interested in a particular specialty and this school is especially strong in that area, discuss your interest in that field and the special opportunities the school provides.
 Perhaps mention the work of a particular professor whom you admire.
 Briefly write about the advantages of the school's location and its appeal, but don't make the accidents of geography the main focus of this essay.

 Where do you hope to be in ten years?

-To further bring out your experiences and add pieces to the jigsaw puzzle that is you, tie your future to your past with this school's program: Show how your aspirations stem from past experience and then discuss how the school's program will enable you to achieve your goals.
-Use this essay to demonstrate your knowledge of the medical profession and that you have given some thought about your future.
+Tie your past and future together by showing how your aspirations stem from past experience and how the school's program will enable you to achieve your goals.
+Use your secondary essay to demonstrate your knowledge of the medical profession and to show that you have given some thought about your future.
 Show that you have realistic goals while discussing your anticipated career path.

 What clinical experiences influenced your decision to go into medicine?

 View this question as a great opportunity to fill in some gaps in that picture you are creating.
 If you discussed the most important aspect of your clinical experience in your AMCAS essay, for this question you can discuss some other aspects of that experience while reminding your reader briefly of the points made in the AMCAS essay.
 Alternatively, you can discuss a volunteer experience that you didn't have room to mention in the AMCAS essay and reinforce some of the points you made there using different anecdotes and examples.
 As always use specifics, but remember to reflect on those incidents so the reader will know why you considered them important enough to include.